Language is, as language says, in a manner of speaking

-While I am a firm believer in raising children to be bilingual, I do not regret my own experience of having to learn Spanish the hard way, the paradigms, the exercises, the recurrent sense of despair, always compensated for by the elation of discovery. [quoteright'/>"So that's how you say 'Up yours'."
+While I am a firm believer in raising children to be bilingual, I do not regret my own experience of having to learn Spanish the hard way, the paradigms, the exercises, the recurrent sense of despair, always compensated for by the elation of discovery. [quoteright]"So The cold in Mexico penetrates my bones. italic;">that's how you say 'Up yours'."
 I do not agree with the Chinese that one picture is worth a thousand words.
 In their language all their words are pictures, so they are never exposed to the wonder of discovering that an automobile jack may also be a cat, or that one cannot buy groserias in the Safeway store.

 What price the pleasure of knowing an expression like "He became the eye of an ant" to describe the successful escape from an uncomfortable situation?
 On the other hand, how to explain to a student of English why "to split the scene" or "to bug out" mean what they do?
 How logical but unsympathetic is the response, "Las balas se reparten entre los presentes," to indicate to a victim that you feel he should not have been at the scene of whatever misfortune overtook him.
 "Bullets," says this dicho, "are always shared only by those present."
 Would that such a reminder in English find its way into the Oval Office in the form of a little embroidered pen-wiper when the pen is used to authorize another "peace-keeping" or "rescue" mission.